jmcnamara44/matchingGame2.0/README.md

 # _Memory Matching Game App_

-#### _A web application for a memory-driven card game. {4/9/18}_
+#### A web application for a memory-driven card game. {4/9/18}

-#### By _**Andrew Lupton, Austin Roberts, Dennise Ortega, Jim McNamara, and Kristi Hwang**_
+#### By **_Andrew Lupton, Austin Roberts, Dennise Ortega, Jim McNamara, and Kristi Hwang_**

 ## Description
-A program for a card game where the player attempts to match pairs of cards from the game board.
-Matched pairs are removed from the board, and the player wins when all cards are removed.
+_A program for a card game where the player attempts to match pairs of cards from the game board.
+Matched pairs are removed from the board, and the player wins when all cards are removed._

 ## Specs
-- The application is operable by one player at a time.
+* _The application is operable by one player at a time._
-- The page loads initially with a visually appealing header, a name input box, and a start button.
-Clicking the "start" button hides the name input, reveals the game board, and logs the player name.
+* _The page loads initially with a visually appealing header, a name input box, and a start button.
+Clicking the "start" button hides the name input, reveals the game board, and logs the player name._
-- The player clicks two cards each turn.
+* _The player clicks two cards each turn._
-- If the player has chosen correctly, and the two cards are a pair, those cards are removed from the game board.
+* _If the player has chosen correctly, and the two cards are a pair, those cards are removed from the game board._
-- If, on the other hand the player chooses wrongly, the chosen cards are flipped back down on the board and the player loses a "life".
+* _If, on the other hand the player chooses wrongly, the chosen cards are flipped back down on the board and the player loses a "life"._
-- The player "wins" when all cards are removed from the game board, and "loses" when they run out of lives.
-Either result is returned to the player in the form of an alert, to which is appended the player name.
+* _The player "wins" when all cards are removed from the game board, and "loses" when they run out of lives.
+Either result is returned to the player in the form of an alert, to which is appended the player name._
-- A "reset" button is placed next to the game board, which the player can click at any time.
-Clicking this button refreshes the game back to the "start screen".
+* _A "reset" button is placed next to the game board, which the player can click at any time.
+Clicking this button refreshes the game back to the "start screen"._

 ## Setup/Installation Requirements

-* Clone from Github repository.
+* _Clone from Github repository._
-* Open in Chrome browser.
+* _Open in Chrome browser._

 ## Known Bugs

-_Matches are not disabled forever_
+* _Doesn't have a turn counter._
-_Do not have a message when the user completes the board_
+* _Matches are not disabled forever._

 ## Technologies Used